symfony/symfony-docs/components/messenger.rst

 .. versionadded:: 4.3

-    The ``ReceiverInterface`` has been upgraded to act as most libraries does, be sure to adapt your existing code according to the newly added methods.
+    In Symfony 4.3, the ``ReceiverInterface`` has changed its methods as shown in the example above.
+You may need to update your code if you used this interface in previous Symfony versions.

 Receiver and Sender on the same Bus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~